LisaUofM/stock-analysis/README.md

 A macro for the initial analysis was created under subroutine "AllStocksAnalysis" in the file **green_stocks**.
 The runtime for retrieving stocks data for 2017 was 0.4960938 seconds.
 The runtime for retrieving stocks data for 2018 was .5039062 seconds.

-The original code included six primary steps (summarized to show differences between the original and refactored code):
+The original code included six primary steps (summarized to compare the original and refactored code):

 (1) Formatting the output sheet with a header row that includes Ticker, Daily Volume and Return
 ```